-Want to feel old?
-Today marks the 20th anniversary of the initial UK book release of Harry Potter & the Philosopher’s Stone (a.k.a.
-Harry Potter and the Sorcerer’s Stone in the United States).
-To celebrate the Harry Potter phenomenon, the writers of CineNation were each asked to compile their rankings of the 8 Warner Brothers films (not including spin-off Fantastic Beasts) in order to determine the best Harry Potter film.
+To celebrate the anniversary of the Harry Potter phenomenon, the writers of CineNation were each asked to compile their rankings of the 8 Warner Brothers films (not including spin-off Fantastic Beasts) to determine the best Harry Potter film.
 You’ll find the surprisingly diverse results in the chart below, with the films (at least 1–6) being represented by their corresponding Dark Arts professors.
 (Sorry Uber-fans, but there were no HD photos of Amycus Carrow online).

 Alex (Best: SS, Worst: GoF)

 As for the other choices, they mostly fall in the order I enjoyed the books.
-The sixth is my favorite book and felt the movie did a good job conveying the crucial moments of the series onto film.
-I was Potter-ed out by the time the final movies came — really two films?
+The sixth is my favorite book, and I felt the movie did a good job conveying the crucial moments of the series onto film.
+I was Potter-ed out by the time the final movies came — two films, really?
 They did not pique my interest.
-I hate the fourth book and the movie.
-It’s easily the worst.
-There is so much filler and fat to both the book and movie; I almost gave up on the film series after the fourth film.
+I hate the fourth book and the film adaptation.
+It’s easily my least favorite.
+There are so much filler and fat to both the book and movie; I almost gave up on the film series after the fourth film.

 The Darker Dementors (3–5)